Wildcore: On the offensive

 The first target is Guy Blackfoot, but Wildcore is too late.
 Blackfoot is killed and one of the D'rahn enlightens his fiancé Alea, changing her into a superhuman.
 Meanwhile, Zealot and Ferrian ask Mister Majestic for assistance against the D'rahn.
 It is also revealed that the mage Azrum, part of Backlash's former group in Department PSI, was asked by Giovanni to seek out the witch Tapestry, hoping to use her magic against the D'rahn.
 Azrum hasn't contacted them since, so Wildcore decides to go on the offensive; Department PSI has located the D'rahn's base and Wildcore attacks.
 They are joined by Majestic and he kills the D'rahn's leader, Typhon.
 The D'rahn retreat to regroup.

-Wildcore goes to investigate Azrum's disappearance and find that Tapestry has captured him.
+Wildcore goes to investigate Azrum's disappearance and finds that Tapestry has captured him.
 Tapestry uses her magic to enslave Zealot and wants to reshape the world in her image.
 The other Wildcore members manage to interfere with the spell.
 Wildcore and Tapestry are now on a medieval fantasy-type world and no longer remember their past.
 Only Ferrian manages to regain his memory and he gathers his former team to oppose Tapestry.
 They succeed and return to Earth, but Styrian is killed and Geist follows them back to Earth.
 Zealot leaves the team shortly afterward.